 Peña-Vasquez, University of Florida, University of Notre Dame

-Full biographies of the 2015-2016 APSA Minority Fellows will be featured in
+Full biographies of the 2015-2016 APSA Minority Fellows were featured in

 the July 2015 edition of the PS Journal.